Smart Start @ GSU: Get Started and Get Ahead

 What happens if I don't complete the Smart Start requirements?

 Successful completion of Smart Start is expected and part of a student’s admission to Governors State University, for that reason Smart Start is a graded experience earning a passing or failing grade.
-In the event a student earns a failing grade, they will begin the fall semester on academic warning and will be required to participate in an ACHIEVE program sponsored by the Academic Resource Center in order to continue their enrollment in their fall courses.
+In the event a student earns a failing grade, they will begin the fall semester on academic warning and will be required to re-submit an application for continued admission in order to continue their enrollment in their fall courses.

 Please note: Admission to GSU may be rescinded if a student fails to show up for Smart Start or does not participate in the majority of classes.